AdobeDocs/analytics.en/help/analyze/activity-map/faq.md

 +++Does Activity Map provide data on links that are viewed but not clicked?

-No, Adobe does not track links that were only viewed.
+No, Adobe does not automatically track links that were only viewed.

 +++